20 Other Ways to Say “Please Let Me Know Your Thoughts” (With Examples)

 Attached you’ll find the initial mockups for your company’s rebranding.
 Your thoughts on this would be greatly appreciated, particularly regarding the color palette and logo variations.
 Your input will guide our next round of revisions.

-See also 20 Other Ways to Say "Strong Work Ethic" (with Examples)
+See also 20 Other Ways to Say "Have a Great Weekend" (With Examples)

 Best regards, Carlos Creative Director”